Mengesha And Ketema Complete Ethiopian Double At Berlin Marathon - UrduPoint

 Berlin, (APP - UrduPoint / Pakistan Point News - 29th Sep, 2024) Ethiopian duo Milkesa Mengesha and Tigist Ketema won the men's and women's races respectively in the 50th running of the Berlin Marathon on Sunday.

-Mengesha finished just five seconds ahead of Kenyan Cibrian Kotut in an as yet unofficial time of 2hr 03min 17sec with both recording personal bests.
+Mengesha finished just five seconds ahead of Kenyan Cibrian Kotut in a time of 2hr 03min 17sec with both recording personal bests.

 The times were outside the late Kelvin Kiptum's world record time of 2:00.35 and five-time Berlin winner Eliud Kipchoge's course record of 2:01.09, set in 2022.